CallumLloydJones/CallumLloydJones/README.md

 # Summary

 I hold a prestigious Master's degree in Physics with first-class honours from Cardiff University, which has equipped me with a strong foundation in scientific principles and critical thinking.
-Throughout my academic journey, I have developed a profound fascination for data science and data analysis.
+Throughout my academic journey, I have developed a fascination for data science.
 I am currently awaiting the viva for an MPhil in Materials Engineering at Swansea University, where studied computational modelling.

 # Education
 ### Swansea University (September 2019 - September 2023)